django-cms/django-cms/docs/how_to/toolbar.rst

 .. warning::

-    As the toolbar passed to ``post_template_populate`` has been already populated with items from other application, it might contains different items that when processed by ``populate``.
+    As the toolbar passed to ``post_template_populate`` has been already populated with items from other applications, it might contains different items that when processed by ``populate``.

 .. tip::